 The main purpose of the poster is to catch the audience attention.
 The poster focuses on the visual aspects.
 The content of the poster is clear and easily understandable by the target end users.
-With regard to the layout and design, the poster shows the DREAM project's logo and the colours emphasizing the link to the project's graphic.
+Regarding the layout and design, the poster shows the DREAM project's logo and the colours emphasizing the link to the project's graphic.
 From the content point of view, the poster of the DREAM project illustrates its objectives and include basic information on the project and on the Consortium, including all partners' logos.
 It is possible to download it from the DREAM website.
+The DREAM poster has been published at M3 and updated at M18.

-The DREAM poster will be published 3 times within the project by BEWG (M3, M18 and M36) Posters may be translated into other languages than English by the partners located in the different member states and attending local or national events.
+The last version will be released at M36.
+Posters may be translated into other languages than English by the partners located in the different member states and attending local or national events.